 1.1.1 Bird Species Diversity Five out of six species of indicator birds representing different New Jersey habitats and regions are declining.
 Declining: Baltimore Oriole, Eastern Towhee, Black and White Warbler, Grasshopper Sparrow, and Red Knot.
-Flat/ indeterminate trend: Black-crowned Night Heron.
+Flat/indeterminate trend: Black-crowned Night Heron.
 The 'full complement of biodiversity' refers to native species and ecological communities (habitats) plus valued species that occur locally due to human management or that may migrate into the state in response to climate change.
 Biodiversity manifests at multiple levels, from ecological community to species to sub-species genetic diversity.
 The various scientific indices of diversity demand more data than are available (except for specialized studies, none statewide).
 In lieu of such comprehensive measures, we selected a set of bird species to represent the major habitat types and physiographic, or landscape, regions of New Jersey.
-Birds were chosen to stand in for these habitats and the suite of other species also dependent upon them because of the excellent time series data that are almost uniquely available for We consulted with a panel of experts at the New Jersey Department of Environmental Protection, the NJ Audubon Society, and Rutgers University to help select leading indicator species.
+Birds were chosen to stand in for these habitats and the suite of other species also dependent upon them because of the excellent time series data that are almost uniquely available for them.
+(At the same time, the fact that most are migratory and thus depend on habitats outside New Jersey part of the year, inserts another layer of complexity into the assessment.)
+We consulted with a panel of experts at the New Jersey Department of Environmental Protection, the NJ Audubon Society, and Rutgers University to help select leading indicator species.
 The 2016 committee decided to revise the selection of species in the 2015 report.
 The species selected were based on discussions between Sustainable Jersey staff and these experts; they do not represent a scientific of expert consensus, but rather a good first approximation for tracking the status of major habitats statewide.
 In future years, the ad hoc panel will continue to deliberate upon the best indicator species selection, as well as consider other approaches to tracking biodiversity and ecosystem health.
 Species were selected based on the following criteria: